palicka/image-rotator/README.md

 # image-rotator
+What you can do with image-rotator:
-Image rotate with auto-enlarging to avoid black triangles in the corners
+- rotate image with auto-scaling to avoid black triangles in the corners (when displaying to user)
+- save rotated and cropped image from original image

 Installation
 =======